 - 3.1 The Council, as the Authority, has a duty under Section 4 of the Act to carry out its licensing functions with a view to promoting the four licensing objectives.
 Each objective is of equal importance and there are no other licensing objectives.
 The licensing objectives are: - the prevention of crime and disorder - public safety - the prevention of public nuisance and - the protection of children from harm - 3.2 These objectives are the only matters to be taken into account in determining applications and any conditions attached must be necessary to achieve the licensing objectives.
-If there are no relevant representations then an application must be granted and will be subject only to the mandatory conditions and the applicant's operating schedule. - 4.1.2 The licensing function is only one means of delivering the licensing objectives and should not be seen as a panacea for solving all alcohol and entertainment-related problems within the community.
-The Authority recognises that as well as the licensing function there are a number of other mechanisms for addressing alcohol-related crime and disorder such as: - planning controls - Community Alcohol Partnerships - installation and/or expansion of CCTV systems in problem areas - powers to designate parts of the District as places where alcohol may not be consumed - publicly (Designated Public Places Orders) - S.27 and s.30 Dispersal Orders (Anti-Social Behaviour Act 2003) - police powers to close some premises for up to 24 hours in extreme cases of disorder - or excessive noise (Licensing Act, ss.160 & 161) - the power of Responsible Authorities and other persons to apply for a review of the - licence (see 9.2)
+If there are no relevant representations then an application must be granted and will be subject only to the mandatory conditions and the applicant's operating schedule. - 4.1.1 The licensing function is only one means of delivering the licensing objectives and should not be seen as a panacea for solving all alcohol and entertainment-related problems within the community.
+The Authority recognises that as well as the licensing function there are a number of other mechanisms for addressing alcohol-related crime and disorder such as: - planning controls - Community Alcohol Partnerships - installation and/or expansion of CCTV systems in problem areas - Public Spaces Protection Orders (Crime and Policing Act 2014) - S.27 and s.30 Dispersal Orders (Anti-Social Behaviour Act 2003) - police powers to close some premises for up to 24 hours in extreme cases of disorder or excessive noise (Licensing Act, ss.160 & 161) - the power of Responsible Authorities and other persons to apply for a review of the licence (see 9.2)

-The Authority will therefore continue to work in partnership with other licensing authorities, the Responsible Authorities, other agencies such as South Devon and Dartmoor Community Safety Partnership and with local businesses and residents in a coordinated approach to tackling alcohol-related crime and anti-social behaviour.
+The Authority will therefore continue to work in partnership with other licensing authorities, the Responsible Authorities, other agencies such as South Devon and Dartmoor Community Safety Partnership and with local businesses and residents in a co- ordinated approach to tackling alcohol-related crime and anti-social behaviour.

-4.1.3 In discharging its licensing function, the Authority will comply with relevant legislation Section 17 Crime and Disorder Act 1998, The European Convention on Human Rights, which is applied by the Human Rights Act 1998 and The Race Relations Act 1976, as amended by the Race Relations (Amendment) Act 2000.
+4.1.3 In discharging its licensing function, the Authority will comply with relevant legislation Section 17 Crime and Disorder Act 1998, The European Convention on Human Rights, which is applied by the Human Rights Act 1998, The Race Relations Act 1976, as amended by the Race Relations (Amendment) Act 2000 and Equality Act 2010.